bxparks/AceCRC/README.md

 [examples/benchmarks/MemoryBenchmark](examples/benchmarks/MemoryBenchmark) to
 automatically gather the flash and static RAM consumption of various CRC algorithms on various microcontrollers.
 The results are summarized in the `README.md` in that directory.
-None of the algorithms consumed any static RAM, because all their lookup tables are located in flash using `PROGMEM`.
+All algorithms (except for `xxx_nibblem` variants) consume no static RAM, because their lookup tables are located in flash using `PROGMEM`.

 Here are rough flash memory consumption for each algorithm: